jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

       - ❑ Active community plugin list (This was OFF by default)
       - ❑ Installed community plugins (This was OFF by default)

-## Restart Obsidian, and return to Settings
+## Restart Obsidian and return to Settings
 - ❑ If you made any settings, restart Obsidian completely.
 - ❑ Once Obsidian has restarted, return to Settings